Insoft-UK/Prime-C/README.md

 <br />
 <br />
 # UPDATE
-C like syntax with some PPL syntax, tho more like C than PPL even tho it can be written to resemble PPL syntax more and still compile into pure PPL by using some of the macros like 'and' and 'or'.
+C like syntax with some PPL syntax, tho more like C than PPL even tho it can be written to resemble PPL syntax more and still compile into pure PPL by using some of the macros like ''and'' and 'or'.

 >[!WARNING]
 Experimental, not to be used for actual software development.